 How much will I get?

 - The allowances are based on the contribution record of the person claiming.
-The rates payable for each allowance and grant is set out in Leaflet 50 available in the downloads section.
+The rates payable for each allowance and grant is set out in Benefit Payment & Contribution Rates - Leaflet 50 available in the downloads section of this page.

 - For further information please refer to the Parental Benefits Leaflet in the downloads section, or call the Parental Benefits helpline on 732505.